-These candied yams with or without marshmallows are a must for Thanksgiving!
-With a simple sweet syrup, cinnamon and a hint of vanilla, these sweet potatoes are a classic.
-Add mini marshmallows and bake for a holiday favorite everyone will love.
+Candied yams, with or without marshmallows, are a must for Thanksgiving!
+With an easy to make sweet syrup, cinnamon, and a hint of vanilla, these sweet potatoes are a classic holiday side.
+Add mini marshmallows and bake for a melty holiday favorite everyone will love.

 When I was a kid, these marshmallow-topped candied yams were one of my favorite Thanksgiving dishes (a close tie with grandma’s Rice Dressing).
 I like to experiment with my dishes, like the incredible Pumpkin Brownie Trifle instead of pie, but there are some things you don’t mess with, like these classic candied yams.